Returning Member? Login to retrieve information from your previous registration.

 Meet Etiquette:

-• Show up to the meets on time for check in.
+• Show up to the meets on time for check-in.

 • Demonstrate good sportsmanship.
 Win gracefully.
 Lose graciously.
 Congratulate and encourage our opponents.

-• If you have questions about a disqualification speak to the coaches.
+• If you have questions about a disqualification, speak to the coaches.
 Do not approach officials at a meet.

 • Remember to be a positive representative of BCCS.

-Prohibited Behavior for all participants
+Prohibited Behavior for All Participants

 • Use or possession of drugs, firearms, alcohol, tobacco, or any other hazardous substances.